sjjgh/vibrant-rag/README.md

         sections.jsonl;
         kb.jsonl          (optional combined corpus if you created one)

-C. (Not needed) Build Neo4j KG from Q/A (already completed earlier)
-   - Run (optional, if you want your custom KG in Neo4j): python build_kg.py
-   - This step is NOT required for LightRAG retrieval but useful for exploration.

-D. Ingest into LightRAG for retrieval
+C. Ingest into LightRAG for retrieval
    - Run:
         python ingest_lightrag.py
    - What it does: